mneedham/neo4j-shell-tools/readme.md

 #### Geoff Import

-Create data using [geoff](http://nigelsmall.com/geoff) - a declarative notation for representing graph data in a human-readable format.
+Populate your database with [geoff](http://nigelsmall.com/geoff) - a declarative notation for representing graph data in a human-readable format.

 `import-geoff [-g in.geoff]`